Dom-888/Forth-Milestone-Project/README.md

 _The Yellow Dice_ allows me to complete the purchase without having to register an account as it is unlikely that I will purchase another game in the short term.

 - I'm looking for a gift to buy for my grandchildren but I'm not a tech-savvy person and I need a simple site to use.
-After landing on The Yellow Dice, the Site introduction confirms my idea that a tabletop game is the right choice.
+After landing on _The Yellow Dice_, the Site introduction confirms my idea that a tabletop game is the right choice.
-The text is bigger than the average with a clear font and a good contrast with the background making it very easy to read.
+The text is bigger than the average with a clean font and a good contrast between characters and background making it very easy to read.
-After choosing the game, a pop-out message guides me to the checkout page, Here the buying process is simple and straightforward: there are no distracting elements on the page, I just have to fill the form and click on the large "Buy" Button.
+After choosing the game, a pop-out message guides me to the checkout page, here the buying process is simple and straightforward: there are no distracting elements on the page, I just have to fill the form and click on the large "Buy" Button.
 Finally, a confirmation email assures me that the purchase was successful.

 ### Design Choices